Dairy – Why Animal Products Harm

 Drinking milk is the most innate thing in the world – if you’re a baby and you’re suckling from your mum, that is.
 Like all 5,000 or so species of mammals on this planet, we have evolved to drink the milk of our mothers until weaned.
 But we are the only mammal to drink milk after weaning and certainly the only one to drink the milk of another species!
 If this sounds strange, think how you’d feel if your friend told you that they suckle from their pet dog or cat.
 Or even directly from a cow.

 Cow’s milk: ideal for calves not humans

 The composition of milk varies widely from animal to animal, providing the perfect first food for the young of that species.
 Cow’s milk is very different from human milk – which is why we mustn’t give ordinary cow’s milk to a baby – it has to be changed into a formula that attempts to replicate human milk.

 Cow’s milk is meant to get a calf to triple his or her weight within a year to a whopping 300-400kg – that’s why it contains a lot of fat, hormones and proteins that are perfect for a calf but can be very unhealthy and even harmful for a human!

 Did you know that over 70 per cent of the world’s population are lactose intolerant?
-For example, most people in China, Vietnam, Thailand and Japan – as they lose the enzyme needed to break down the sugar (lactose) in milk.
+For example, most people in China, Vietnam, Thailand and Japan are lactose intolerant – as they lose the enzyme needed to break down the sugar (lactose) in milk.
 Everyone has the ability to digest lactose when they are born, but most people lose this ability after weaning.
 If they drink milk, the main symptoms include diarrhoea, a bloated and painful stomach and, on some occasions, nausea and vomiting.
 Even in the UK, lactose intolerance is the most common adverse reaction to cow’s milk among adolescents and adults.

 Every hour is cocktail hour!